Biker gang attack: Victim critical; police ask for footage

 They said one of the riders was clipped by the vehicle, but when the vehicle's occupants stopped to check on the rider they were attacked.

-Belinda Williams was passed by about 30-40 motorcycles "roaring past at a ridiculous speed" when she saw someone running across traffic, appearing to be chased.
+One woman was passed by about 30-40 motorcycles "roaring past at a ridiculous speed" when she saw someone running across traffic, appearing to be chased.

 "Everyone swerved to avoid him.
 He was shirtless," she said.